 - To provide facilities for leisure and recreation.

-From time to time we recruit new trustees to the Board, for more information about becoming a trustee please click here.
+From time to time we recruit new trustees to the Board, find out more about becoming a Trustee.

 Nick is Chairman at EMW Law in Milton Keynes.
 He has worked in Milton Keynes for 20 years and thinks that its parks are an intrinsic and hugely positive part of Milton Keynes life.